How to build a training scorecard that will help to separate time-spending on infotainment and highly useful performance-shifting training.

 Please, share in the comments your feedback for this article, as well as your ideas about measuring training/workshop efficiency and effectiveness.

 - Access templates.
-Sign-up with a free account at BSC Designer for immediate access to 23 scorecard templates, including Training Scorecard discussed in this article.
+Sign-up with a free plan at BSC Designer for immediate access to 23 scorecard templates, including Training Scorecard discussed in this article.

 - Master skills.
 Check out free video tutorial for the Balanced Scorecard.
 Master your strategy planning and execution skills with Strategy Execution training.